Likhit-Sakhare/CODECRAFT_AD_03/README.md

 # **Stopwatch**

-This task by CODECRAFT INFOTECH is simple stopwatch where you can see hours, minutes, seconds and milliseconds with smooth animations and you can also reset it.
+This task by CODECRAFT INFOTECH is simple stopwatch where you can see hours, minutes, and seconds with smooth animations and you can also reset it.

 ---